footios/4-meals-app/README.md

 This is something I tried out after the instructors way.
 But it seams simpler and more concise.

-### 6-define-meal-constructor-with-one-argument
-Question at Udemy course:
+#### Check commit: "Meal constructor with one argument".

+*I also posted a question in the Q&A of the course:*

-How about passing one argument (an object) in the Meal class/function?
+### How about passing one argument (an object) in the Meal class/function?
+Fotis · Lecture 121

 Hello Max,